Coronavirus digest: Nobel prize ceremonies scaled back amid pandemic uncertainty | DW | 23.09.2021

 "Japan has provided approximately 23 million doses of COVID vaccine to various countries and regions across the world, which is the third-largest provision of vaccines in the world so far," Suga told the conference.

-The capital city of Seoul reported 1,400 daily confirmed cases on average last week, registering an 11% hike from the previous week.
+The capital city, Seoul, reported 1,400 daily confirmed cases on average last week, registering an 11% hike from the previous week.

-Chinese vaccine developer Beijing Wantai Biological Pharmacy Enterprise is looking to begin a large trial for its nasal spray-based coronavirus vaccine candidate next month.
-According to an entry on the Chinese Clinical Trial Registry, the company will aim to recruit 40,000 adult participants for the Phase 3 clinical trial.
+Vaccine developer Beijing Wantai Biological Pharmacy Enterprise in China is looking to begin a large trial for its nasal spray-based coronavirus vaccine candidate next month.
+According to an entry on the Chinese Clinical Trial Registry, the company will aim to recruit 40,000 adult participants for the phase 3 clinical trial.

 Germany has recorded 10,696 new COVID-19 infections, taking the country's total tally to 4,171,666, according to data from the Robert Koch Institute for infectious diseases.
 With 115 deaths reported, the fatalities have risen to 93,238.